Death of Abdulredha Buhmaid: Background

-Protesters gather for the first time in Pearl Roundabout on 15 February.
+Protesters gather for the first time at Pearl Roundabout on 15 February.

 Inspired by the successful uprisings in Egypt and Tunisia, protests erupted in Bahrain on 14 February.
 During the day named as the Day of Rage, over 6,000 people participated in fifty-five demonstrations and political rallies in twenty-five different locations throughout Bahrain.
 Security forces responded to protests by firing tear gas, rubber bullets, sound bombs and birdshot.
 More than thirty protesters were injured and Ali Mushaima died as a result of birdshot injury in his back.
-The following day, during the deceased funeral, another protester was killed the same way.
+The following day, during the deceased's funeral, another protester was killed the same way.
 Angry protesters marched to and occupied Pearl Roundabout.
 By nightfall, their numbers had swelled to over 10,000.
 On 16 February, thousands of protesters continued to occupy Pearl Roundabout.

 On 17 February (later referred to as the Bloody Thursday), police launched a pre-dawn raid on sleeping protesters.
 Four protesters were killed and more than 300 were injured bringing the number of those killed in the events to six.
 Health workers and a journalist were allegedly attacked by security forces.
 The army was deployed following clearance of Pearl roundabout which then set up checkpoints and barriers.
 The Interior Ministry issued a warning to stay off the streets, and the army warned that it was ready to take "punitive measures" to restore order.
 Protesters resorted to Salmaniya Hospital's car parks where thousands of them protested against the government.
 All 18 Members of Parliament from Al Wefaq, the only opposition political party represented in Parliament, submitted their resignations.